swkim01/weather/README.md

-# weather
+### Python KMA Weather Module for RaspberryPi
-Python KMA Weather Module for RaspberryPi
+This is Python KMA Weather Module for RaspberryPi.